Tejasmallikarjuncj/waterpota/README.md

 # waterpota
-This project is about clearing the data and finding the right classifier for finding water potability.
+This project is about clearing the data and finding the right classifier for finding water potability as a kaggle challenge.
+The data is in the file water_potability.csv

 The procedure to clear the data